Mary Eberstadt: Professional career

 Eberstadt has written for a wide variety of magazines and newspapers.
 New York Times columnist David Brooks has twice awarded Eberstadt's writing a "Sidney," his annual award for best essay writing of the year.
 Columnist George Will has called Eberstadt "intimidatingly intelligent," and author George Weigel has called her "our premier analyst of American cultural foibles and follies, with a keen eye for oddities that illuminate just how strange the country's moral culture has become."

 Eberstadt served as a senior fellow at Stanford University's Hoover Institution from 2002 to 2013.
 From 1990 to 1998, Eberstadt was executive editor of National Interest magazine.
 From 1985 and 1987, she was a member of the Policy Planning Staff at the US State Department and a speechwriter for then Secretary of State George P. Shultz.
 From 1984 to 1985, she was a special assistant to Ambassador Jeane Kirkpatrick.
-Eberstadt was also a managing editor of the Public Interest.
+Eberstadt was also a managing editor of The Public Interest.

 Eberstadt is also the founder of the Kirkpatrick Society, named after her late mentor, Jeane Kirkpatrick.
 Founded in 2011, the Kirkpatrick Society is based in Washington, D.C. and is a professional and literary society for women working in journalism, government, television, radio, book editing, think tanks, and foundations.
-The Kirkpatrick Society is made up of over 300 women.
+Over 300 women are members.
 As of January 2017, the American Enterprise Institute assumed responsibility for the management and operations of the Kirkpatrick Society.